stonepros/stone/doc/rados/operations/devices.rst

 Device Management
 =================

-Ceph tracks which hardware storage devices (e.g., HDDs, SSDs) are consumed by which daemons, and collects health metrics about those devices in order to provide tools to predict and/or automatically respond to hardware failure.
+Stone tracks which hardware storage devices (e.g., HDDs, SSDs) are consumed by which daemons, and collects health metrics about those devices in order to provide tools to predict and/or automatically respond to hardware failure.